khadas/khadas_docs/linux/source/vim1/UpgradeUboot.md

 So the package directory maybe: `build/images/debs/0.8.3/VIM3`, and the debian package maybe: `linux-u-boot-vim3-vendor_0.8.3-2015.01_arm64.deb`.

-* Upgrade the u-boot
+* Upgrade the U-Boot

-Copy the u-boot debian package to the board and install it.
+Copy the U-Boot debian package to the board and install it.

 ```
 $ sudo dpkg -i linux-u-boot-vim3-vendor_0.8.3-2015.01_arm64.deb